Rei Wakamatsu

-Rei Wakamatsu (若松 怜, Wakamatsu Rei) is a Japanese Grand Prix motorcycle racer who competes in the J-GP3 class of the 2025 All Japan Road Race Championship for Kohara Racing TP.
+Rei Wakamatsu (若松 怜, Wakamatsu Rei) is a Japanese motorcycle racer who competes in the J-GP3 class of the All Japan Road Race Championship for Japan Post NTT docomo Business.

 He made his Grand Prix debut in the Moto3 World Championship in 2024, acting as a replacement rider for MLav Racing.
 He is also an Asia Talent Cup graduate, having participated in the 2019, 2021 and 2022 seasons.

 Early life

 Wakamatsu was born in the Katsushika ward of Tokyo, Japan.
 He started riding bikes at the age of 5, influenced by his father Hiroki, who was an All Japan Road Race 125cc rider at the time.
 He was a student of the MFJ Road Race Academy and Musashi HARC-Pro Scholarship, where he was mentored by former 125cc world champion Kazuto Sakata, who sponsored him for a wildcard appearance in the 2018 All Japan Road Race Championship at Tsukuba Circuit.